Please register or login to continue

 ‘Then why do you fear this evil spirit?
 You seem to contradict yourself’.

-'You still do not believe me.
-The wind that you felt blowing, it was her.
+‘You still do not believe me.
+The wind that you felt blowing—it was her.
 You see, with the wind she tries to scare us.
-She knows that the gargoyles are dormant in the day, but she cannot manifest in the day.
-Thus, she uses the wind to taunt me'.
+She knows that the gargoyles are dormant in the day, but she cannot manifest during daylight.
+Thus, she uses the wind to taunt me’.

-After all, he did adopt me and raise me as a child for some time, when my parents had died.
-I had owed him, a debt of gratitude.
+After all, he had adopted me and raised me as a child for some time when my parents had died.
+I owed him a debt of gratitude.
 I could not think anymore about his inheritance.
 I had to seek help for him in whatever capacity I could demonstrate.

 It was not mere pity, but respect.
-It had saddened me to see him waning in such irrational thoughts.
-I could not sleep that night, for the horror was about to awaken.
-That night as I was sleeping in my bed, I had heard the screams of a young woman.
+It saddened me to see him waning in such irrational thoughts.
+I could not sleep that night—for the horror was about to awaken.
+That night, as I was sleeping in my bed, I heard the screams of a young woman.
 I rose from my bed to investigate the noise.
-I had looked out of my window and saw the image of a beautiful woman, with flowing, ebony hair and pale skin.
+I looked out of my window and saw the image of a beautiful woman with flowing ebony hair and pale skin.

-She had worn a long white gown.
-She seemed to be signalling me to come outside to the edge of the forest.
+She wore a long white gown.
+She appeared to be signalling me to come outside to the edge of the forest.
 I had no idea who she was, nor what she wanted.
 Her dark eyes had drawn me into her seduction.
-Apparently, no one else in the castle had reacted except me.
-I had walked down the stairway and stepped outside to meet her.
+Apparently, no one else in the castle had reacted—except me.
+I walked down the stairway and stepped outside to meet her.
 As I got closer, I could feel her ghostly breath, and the wind began to howl abruptly.
-She reached out her hand to touch me, but her eyes that were once a beautiful colour had become colourless.
-There was crimson blood coming from them.
-I had stood speechless for a moment, unable to react.
+She reached out her hand to touch me, but her eyes, once a beautiful colour, had become colourless.
+Crimson blood flowed from them.
+I stood speechless for a moment, unable to react.

-Suddenly, the sound of flapping wings could be audible to my ears.
-When I had turned around to see, I saw the ghastly image of the marbled gargoyles swooping down from above.
+Suddenly, the sound of flapping wings was audible to my ears.
+When I turned around to look, I saw the ghastly image of the marbled gargoyles swooping down from above.
 They had grabbed me from the clutch of the evil spirit.
-They were alive and had blown a breath of fire to thwart her from doing me any great harm.
+They were alive and exhaled a breath of fire to thwart her from causing me any great harm.

 Within minutes, the baleful spirit had disappeared into the forest.
 If what my eyes had seen was indeed real, then I was not dreaming.
-I had closed my eyes, hoping this was a terrible nightmare, but it was not.
-When I had opened them, I saw the inimitable guise of the imposing gargoyles of the castle staring into my eyes, with a fixation.
-They had saved my life and had prevented the evil spirit from entering the castle as well.
+I closed my eyes, hoping this was a terrible nightmare, but it was not.
+When I opened them, I saw the inimitable guise of the imposing gargoyles of the castle staring into my eyes with a fixation.
+They had saved my life and had also prevented the evil spirit from entering the castle.

-I was not the only one that had witnessed this harrowing event.
-The count was standing, at the entrance to the front door.
-He had witnessed what had transpired.
+I was not the only one who had witnessed this harrowing event.
+The count was standing at the entrance to the front door.
+He had seen what had transpired.

 ‘Are you all right, Josep?
 Did the gargoyles startle you?’